 Offer something of value.
 Your subject line should give your prospect an idea about what’s inside the email and what they could gain from reading it.
 Don’t make false promises.
 Your email marketing campaign is supposed to strengthen your brand reputation, not ruin it.

 - Stop Selling and Start Providing Massive Value

-As what we have shared in one of our previous blog posts, the key to a successful marketing strategy is not asking for the sale – well, not immediately anyway.
+As we have shared in one of our previous blog posts, the key to a successful marketing strategy is not asking for the sale – well, not immediately anyway.
 The best way to gain your prospect’s business is by first earning their trust.
 Give them something for free – a homebuyer checklist perhaps, or money-saving tips for renovating a house – something valuable and useful to your target market.
-This helps build relationship and trust between you and your prospect.
+This helps build relationships and trust between you and your prospect.
 Providing valued information positions you as an expert.
 Which then makes you the go-to girl or guy in real estate.

 - Have a Clear and Concise Call-to-Action

 Michael Aagard of Unbounce said it best: your call-to-action is the “tipping point between bounce and conversion.”